 The Nespresso Tamuka mu Zimbabwe Limited Edition Gran Cru capsule, is part of Nespresso’s “Reviving Origins” program to help farmers bring back the coffee industry to countries affected by conflict or hardships or environmental disasters.
 Check out National Geographic’s Beyond the Bean for more info on all the great things that Nespresso is doing for the coffee industry.
-This coffee is from the Honde Valley in Zimbabwe.
+This coffee is from the Honde Valley in eastern Zimbabwe.

 The Nespresso Tamuka mu Zimbabwe coffee has a medium to thick crema.
 It has a sour taste somewhat like wine flavor; like a fruit flavor, and the flavor is strong.
 The sourness is a bit strong, but it takes a while to appreciate it.